College of Education and Behavioral Sciences

 For Undergraduate Courses Used to Satisfy Requirements in Programs Leading to Teacher Certification

 Consistent with CAEP Standards, approved courses for programs leading to teacher certification must be aligned with current standards.
 Some older courses may not be aligned with current standards, and thus it may not be appropriate to count them in a student’s program.
 Generally speaking, professional education and “content” courses used to satisfy program requirements in programs leading to professional education certification should be no more than 10 years old.
-Decisions about whether older content courses may be used will be made on a case-by-case basis by the department head of the student’s major.
+Decisions about whether older content courses may be used will be made on a case-by-case basis by the department chair of the student’s major.
 For students in programs leading to secondary certification (Grades P-12, 5-12, and 8-12), decisions about whether older pedagogy courses may be used will be made by the faculty in the department in which the course is offered.
 However, if the pedagogy course is offered outside of the School of Teacher Education, the decision about whether the course may be used will be made in consultation with the School of Teacher Education.
 In all cases, documentation regarding the currency of course content and the alignment of the course with current teacher standards must be provided by the student and approved by the department that offers the course, upon recommendation from the School of Teacher Education when appropriate.
 Students who wish to use courses older than 10 years to satisfy program requirements may be required to demonstrate proficiency related to current course content and learning outcomes.

 Advising for Teacher Education Programs